 Memorable Manitobans: Donald MacGregor Stephens (1903-1968)

-In 1951, he became Chairman and General Manager of the newly-created Manitoba Hydroelectric Board, continuing as General Manager after 1961 when he stepped down as Chairman.
+In 1951, he was appointed Chairman and General Manager of the Manitoba Hydro-Electric Board, continuing as its General Manager after 1961 when he stepped down as Chairman.
 He was a member of the International Joint Commission, and from 1958 a member of the board of Atomic Energy of Canada Limited.
 He was active in his profession, serving as President of the Engineering Institute of Canada.
 He was also active in United Way.
 He held an honorary doctorate from Clarkson College of Technology and an honorary Doctor of Laws from the University of Manitoba (1966).

 Birth and marriage registrations, Manitoba Vital Statistics.